 The process of gaining your certification can also help you build connections in the fitness industry, especially iof the RTO you study with has programs in place to connect you with prospective industry employers and work experience.

 This can be particularly helpful if your current career has nothing to do with health and fitness.
 Once you are qualified (and subsequently insured and registered), you can start working in the fitness industry, training clients to improve their fitness and their lives.
 Whether you opt to be a full-time PT in an established club, or to set up your own business and train clients in the great outdoors, is up to you.
 With your qualification comes options.

 You don’t have to quit your current career!

-By changing careers later in life, you can have more life experience behind you to help you on your path.
-You may also be able to benefit by working part-time, choosing your own hours and even keeping your normal day job whilst you get started on your new career and build your client base.
+By changing careers later in life, you can bring a wealth of life experience to a fresh challenge, giving you a powerful combination of experience and enthusiasm.
+You may also be able to benefit by working part-time, choosing your own hours and even keeping your day job while you establish your new career and build your client base.
 If you’re thinking about changing careers and getting involved in the fitness industry, getting qualified is your first step to getting into your new career.

 If you know the benefits of exercise and want to help others improve their wellbeing then a career in fitness may be the perfect fit for you!
 To find out more about making a career change to Personal Training check out AIF’s Personal Training courses now!